 - Best RV AC Unit: A window air conditioner won’t work in an RV because RVs don’t offer typical window configurations.
 We recommend a portable air conditioner for RV use but ensure it is in place during travel.
 After all, portable ac units are “on wheels.

-- Best 10,000 BTU Air Conditioner: Based on our reviews, the best 10,000 BTU AC unit to consider is a Portable AC.
-But remember, they are fairly loud to operate, so if you’re a light sleeper, opt for a smaller unit or even a small AC for bedroom (use).
+- Best 10,000 BTU Air Conditioner: Based on our reviews, a Portable 10,000 BTU AC unit is the best option.
+But remember, they are pretty loud to operate, so if you’re a light sleeper, opt for a smaller unit or even a tiny AC for the bedroom (use).

 - 150 to 350 square feet: 5,000 to 8,000 BTU